ngwattcos/react-python/README.md

 *  `filter([lambda], [exp: list])`
 * `functools.reduce([lambda], [exp: list]`

-However, in JavaScript, each of these functions can be obtained simply by call `.map()`, `.filter()`, and `.reduce()`.
+However, in JavaScript, each of these functions can be obtained simply by calling `.map()`, `.filter()`, and `.reduce()`.
 As such, we are currently electing to have the programmer call these methods on a list, unPythonic it may be:

     # map
     arr.map(lambda x -> ....)